jon49/child-spaced-repetition/README.md

 ### Ajax Controllers

 If you wish to perform an AJAX request, you'll need your application to implement an `AjaxController` instead of an `AppController`.
-The AJAX controller works almost the same except the `$this-view` will refer to an associative array instead of a View Object.
-Adding variables to this array will turn into a JSON response when the scripe dies.
+The AJAX controller works almost the same except the `$this->view` will refer to an associative array instead of a View Object.
+Adding variables to this array will turn into a JSON response when the script dies.

 ## Views / Templates